4 Safety Reminders for Returning to Work After a Holiday

 This is particularly true of manual professions, where keeping yourself safe requires you to pay constant attention to your surroundings.
-Even simple tasks like lifting boxes can be dangerous if you don’t pay attention to the way you’re arranging your body — for example, you should always bend you knees when lifting heavy items to take pressure off your back.
+Even simple tasks like lifting boxes can be dangerous if you don’t pay attention to the way you’re arranging your body — for example, you should always bend your knees when lifting heavy items to take the pressure off your back.

 Re-establish your routine

 When you’re on holiday, all routine tends to go out the window.
 You can sleep as much as you like, eat delicious food every day and probably drink a little more than you should.
 But once you’re back at work, it’s important to re-establish your old routine so that your body and your mind can return to ‘work mode’.
 This is key to reducing the symptoms of jet lag.

 Health and wellbeing demands a consistent and conscientious routine.
 This means that returning to work and domestic life requires you to re-establish your usual sequence of events.
 This is true of your eating habits, your sleeping pattern and your behaviours at work itself.
 Being on holiday might have left you used to going to bed late, but making sure you get enough sleep and eating regular, balanced meals is a key health factor once you get back.
 Although this might seem tricky when your body is adjusting to time zones, it's important to adhere to your normal routine, rather than your temporary holiday one.

-Consider the specific hazards of your workplace
+Consider the specific hazards at your workplace

 For office workers, think about the health concerns associated with too much sitting, which can have a negative impact on your spine and posture and has even been shown to increase your likelihood of developing conditions such as type 2 diabetes.
 Remember to take regular breaks from your desk, even just a stroll to the bathroom or to get a drink.
 Staying fairly active will help to keep your energy levels as high as possible.

 For manual workers, there can be a host of potential hazards present depending on your specific environment.
-In fields such as building or engineering it’s particularly important to remind yourself of the threats to your safety and health which surround you every day.
+In fields such as building or engineering, it’s particularly important to remind yourself of the threats to your safety and health which surround you every day.

 Even though it’s not an excuse, an upcoming holiday can sometimes prevent people from addressing any minor health concerns for fear it’ll result in having to delay or even cancel their trip abroad.
 Now that you’re back in the swing of things, it’s time to consider any nagging health queries you might have and get the answers you need.